-It's worth investing the additional time to add design polish to your presentation.
+Invest the additional time to add design polish to your presentation.
 Half the battle is building excitement.
-One of the most critical steps is creating a bold PowerPoint title slide that shows your audience that you're prepared and are ready to share.
+Build a bold PowerPoint title slide that shows your audience that you're excited to share.

 The Five PowerPoint Cover Slides to Build